All in One View

 Code comments allow us to annotate any part of our software with a human-readable description of the expected behaviour of the code or our general intentions to aid the reader in their interpretation.
 Start writing these as soon as you begin development work, as they’ll capture your thought process while the knowledge is fresh in your mind, avoiding the risk of forgetting important details.

-To add comments to your code, use the #
+To add comments to your code, use the # symbol at the

 start of a new line, like so: